Manage Threat Detection Rules

 Create a List-Matching Rule: Container Type Example

-Suppose you want detect whenever someone used a specific container image that has known problems.
+Suppose you want detect whenever someone uses a specific container image that has known problems.
 In this case, a Container rule would be appropriate.
-(The other list-matching rule types have similar entry fields, as appropriate to their type.)
+To create this rule:

 The New Rule page for the Container rule type is displayed.

 If Matching/ If Not Matching: Select If Matching.
-When added to a policy, if the rule conditions match, then the policy action you define (such as “send notification”) will be triggered.
+When added to a policy, if the rule conditions match, then the policy action you define (such as “send notification”) is triggered.

-Tags: Select relevant tags from the dropdown, e.g. database and container.
+Tags: Select relevant tags from the dropdown, for example: database and container.

 Edit a Rule